ddolyniuk1/ComposeBuilderDotNet/README.md

 # ComposeBuilderDotNet
-Generate Docker-Compose files in C# using the popular builder design pattern
+Generate docker-compose YAML in C# using the builder design pattern

 ```csharp
 var dbUser = "root";